Darfur refugees report new spate of ethnically driven killings

 The attack on the army base in Ardamata started early last week, when militiamen also started shelling homes in the IDP camp, said Nabil Meccia, a nurse who said he had crossed into Chad after being detained by the RSF at the border and paying to secure his release.

-As army troops pulled out of their base, community leaders in Ardamata collected weapons kept for self-defence to try to secure safe passage for civilians, said Meccia and Sharaf Eddin Adam, another civilian refugee who arrived in Chad.
+As army troops pulled out of their base, community leaders in Ardamata collected weapons to try to secure safe passage for civilians, said Meccia and Sharaf Eddin Adam, another civilian refugee who arrived in Chad.

 He said he saw dozens of bodies of civilians lying lifeless in the street and that people were also beaten and flogged.